TabbycatDebate/tabbycat/docs/install/windows.rst

 .. note:: **If you already have Python**, great!
 Some things to double-check:

-  - You must have Python 3.4, not any other version.
+  - You must have Python 3.4, though we (strongly) recommend Python 3.5.
   - Your installation directory must not have any spaces in it.
-  - If it isn't showing as version 3.4, try restarting your computer.
-  - If that doesn't work, note that the following must be part of your ``PATH`` environment variable: ``C:\Python34;C:\Python34\Scripts`` (or as appropriate for your installation directory).
+  - If that doesn't work, note that the following must be part of your ``PATH`` environment variable: ``C:\Python35;C:\Python35\Scripts`` (or as appropriate for your installation directory).
 Following `the instructions here <https://www.java.com/en/download/help/path.xml>`_ to add this to your path.

-.. note:: The reason we can't use Python 3.5 is because it isn't (as of January 2016) supported by `psycopg2 <http://www.stickpeople.com/projects/python/win-psycopg/>`_, which is a dependency of Tabbycat.

 1(b).
 PostgreSQL
 ----------------